RollingTheOC/Kusogarch/README.md

 # Omarchy

-Omarchy is a beautiful, modern & opinionated Linux distribution by DHH.
+Kusogarch is a branch of Omarchy, which is a branch of beautiful, modern & opinionated Linux distribution by DHH.
+Made better by Rolling Thunder.

 Read more at [omarchy.org](https://omarchy.org).